 Markers tested: APOE, MTHFR genes

-The test will check APOE and MTHFR gene markers that are associated with the risk of developing Alzheimer’s disease, dementia, and cardiovascular diseases.
+Using a saliva swab, the test will check APOE and MTHFR gene markers that are associated with the risk of developing Alzheimer’s, dementia, and cardiovascular disease.

-FREE Shipping both ways and a physician reviewed report from world-class CLIA-certified labs.
+FREE Shipping both ways.
+Tested at world-class CLIA-certified labs.

-Easy, Fast, Reliable and requires just a few steps:
+Easy, Fast, Reliable and requires only few simple steps:

 1. Order Online